Selling House for Job Relocation: Key Steps By Eagle

 Preparing Your Home for Sale: Essential Steps

-- Mow the lawn, plant some $10 flowers from Home Depot.
-First impressions stick.
+• Mow the lawn, plant some $10 flowers from Home Depot.
+First impressions happen in the driveway.

-- Fix that dripping faucet and squeaky step you’ve ignored for three years.
+• Fix that dripping faucet and squeaky step you’ve ignored for three years.
+Small repairs signal big problems to buyers.

-- Stage the weird bonus room as an office or gym—give it purpose.
+• Stage the weird bonus room as an office or gym.
+Give it purpose instead of letting it collect junk.

 FAQs About Selling a House for Job Relocation